balcomiv/schematic-odyssee/README.md

 ## Helpful Commands

-ng g workspace-schematic move
-nx workspace-schematic move -d
+ng g workspace-schematic strings nx workspace-schematic strings -d

 _Note the extra -- when using npm.
 This is required so these options are considered options for the workspace-schematic instead of npm itself._